MatMoore/python-build-tools-demo/README.md

 #### Different tools
 [Poetry](https://github.com/sdispater/poetry) solves many of the same problems as Pipenv.
 [Hatch](https://github.com/ofek/hatch) also has some overlap.
 I haven't tried either of these tools myself, but they seem a bit more geared towards distributing packages, whereas Pipenv + pipfile is [deliberately not designed for this](https://pipenv.readthedocs.io/en/latest/advanced/#pipfile-vs-setuppy).

+[Tox](https://tox.readthedocs.io) is a popular way to test against multiple versions of python.
+Again, more geared towards libraries than applications.

-I plotted the [PyPi download stats](https://packaging.python.org/guides/analyzing-pypi-package-downloads/) to show the relative adoption of some different tools:
+To give an idea of the relative adoption, I plotted the [PyPi download stats](https://packaging.python.org/guides/analyzing-pypi-package-downloads/) for the last few months:
 ![Popularity of tools over the last few months](https://raw.githubusercontent.com/MatMoore/python-build-tools-demo/master/tool-usage.png)

 #### Sticking with requirements.txt